IBM-Cloud/docs-services/services/kitewalk/index.md

 <!-- You can include an optional prerequisites paragraph for any prerequisites to be met before integrating the service.
 For example: -->

-Before an application developer can embed single sign-on capability into an app, the administrator must create unbound service instances by using the Bluemix user interface.
+Kitewalk technology and its use cases are described in [this video](https://youtu.be/ll3GT-sRwB0).
+Before an application developer can embed Kitewalk capabilities into an app, the administrator will need to specify its Kitewalk API Id and its Kitewalk API Key inside the Bluemix user interface.

 <!-- Include a sentence to briefly introduce the steps.
 Examples: -->

-To integrate your app with the service, complete these steps: -OR- To get up and running quickly with this service, follow these steps: -OR- Complete these steps to get started with the BigInsights service:
+To integrate your app with Kitewalk GEO Web Services, complete these steps:

 <!-- Use ordered list markup for the step section.
 For code examples:
 - use three backticks ahead of and after the example (```)